yag-im/infra/doc/storage.md

 Q: CPU upgrade

 A: When upgrading a CPU, make sure to review all DOSBox configurations with "cycles: fixed XXX", as the values may become inaccurate.
-Also, for qemu - update -cpu model parameter.
+Also, for qemu: update `-cpu model` parameter.